Willow, crack (Salix fragilis)

 Overview: the crack willow is hard to tell apart from the white willow.
 Mature trees grow to 25m.
 The bark is dark brown and develops deep fissures with age, and twigs are slender, flexible, shiny and yellow-brown.

-Leaves: the slender, oval leaves are similar to those of the white willow, being long and slender, dark green above and light green below.
+Leaves: the slender leaves are similar to those of the white willow, being elongated (known as lanceolate), dark green above and light green below.
 However the leaves of the crack willow are shorter than those of the white willow, and they do not have a felty covering of fine, silky white hairs on the underside.

 Flowers: the crack willow is dioecious, meaning male and female flowers are found on separate trees, in May.
 The male catkins are yellow, while the female catkins are green.